Plum-ctr/site/README.md

 #### Makohon, A. (2024, March 2).
 How to check airpods battery: Unveiling the secrets of airpods battery life - treblab blog.
 TREBLAB. https://treblab.com/blogs/news/how-to-check-airpod-battery

+### Artifact Summary
+#### Android users need to use a third party app to be able to see the battery % of there AirPods.
+#### This helps further the fact that there is a problem with being able to check the battery of AirPods